Yurec865/ChatBot/README.md

+## 🚧 Project Status

+This project is currently under active development.
+I'm continuously working on improvements and new features.

 AI-Powered PDF Q&A Chatbot
 This project is an intelligent chatbot that answers questions based on the content of uploaded PDF files.